VladStankaninets/noddy/README.md

- this isone ugly node.js app`
+ this is one ugly node.js app
+ second line`